-Largemouth Bass populations are trending up in number throughout the Fall-Line even with the 2020 catch being lower than the past two years (see figure below).
+Largemouth bass populations are trending up in number throughout the Fall-Line even with the 2020 and 2021 catches being lower than previous years (see figure below).
 The increases in catch could be a result of changing habitat or unauthorized introductions throughout the Fall-Line.
-The presence of small juvenile Largemouth Bass in the sample indicate that the increase is more likely caused by changing habitat which is helping Largemouth Bass reproduce more effectively.
+The presence of small juvenile largemouth bass in the sample indicate that the increase is more likely caused by changing habitat which is helping largemouth bass reproduce more effectively.

-Annual catch of Largemouth Bass from the Fall-Line, James River.
+Annual catch of largemouth bass from the Fall-Line, James River.
 The line represents the overall trend in catch rate.

-Largemouth Bass collected ranged in size from 2 to 21 inches, with the average size fish measuring 9 inches (see below).
-The largest Largemouth Bass collected measured 20 inches and weighed 4 lbs.
-Anglers targeting Largemouth Bass should concentrate on slower-flow, pool areas and shoreline areas with timber and overhanging trees.
+Largemouth bass collected ranged in size from 3 to 20 inches, with the average size fish measuring approximately 10 inches (see below).
+The largest largemouth bass collected measured 19 inches and weighed 3 lbs.
+Anglers targeting largemouth bass should concentrate on slower-flow, pool areas and shoreline areas with timber and overhanging trees.

-Largemouth Bass collected from the Fall-line James River in fall 2020 by length and number.
+Largemouth bass collected from the Fall-line James River in fall 2021 by length and number.